-The Shares are intended to offer investors an opportunity to participate in the gold, silver, platinum and palladium markets through an investment in securities.
-The Bullion representing a Share in the initial Baskets was comprised of 0.03 ounces of gold, 1.1 ounces of silver, 0.004 ounces of platinum and 0.006 ounces of palladium.
-This ratio of gold, silver, platinum and palladium held by the Trust will be maintained for the life of the Trust, although the actual weights of the metals represented by a Share will decrease over time as the Trust accrues expenses.
-The logistics of storing Bullion are dealt with by the Custodian and the related expenses are built into the price of the Shares.
-Therefore, the investor does not have any additional tasks over and above those associated with dealing in any other publicly traded security.
+The Shares are intended to offer investors an opportunity to participate in the silver market through an investment in securities.
+The logistics of storing and insuring silver are dealt with by the Custodian and the related expenses are built into the price of the Shares.
+Therefore, the investor does not have any additional tasks or costs over and above those associated with dealing in any other publicly traded security.

-The Shares are intended to provide institutional and retail investors with a simple and cost-efficient means, with minimal credit risk, of gaining investment benefits similar to those of holding physical Bullion metals in the proportions held by the Trust.
+The Shares are intended to provide institutional and retail investors with a simple and cost-efficient means, with minimal credit risk, of gaining investment benefits similar to those of holding physical silver bullion.
 The Shares offer an investment that is:

 - Easily Accessible and Relatively Cost Efficient.
-Investors can access the gold, silver, platinum and palladium markets through a traditional brokerage account.
-The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use Bullion by using the Shares instead of using the traditional means of purchasing, trading and holding Bullion and for many investors, transaction costs related to the Shares will be lower than those associated with the purchase, storage and insurance of physical Bullion. - Exchange Traded and Transparent.
+Investors can access the silver market through a traditional brokerage account.
+The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use silver by using the Shares instead of using the traditional means of purchasing, trading and holding silver and for many investors, transaction costs related to the Shares will be lower than those associated with the purchase, storage and insurance of physical silver. - Exchange Traded and Transparent.
 The Shares trade on the NYSE Arca, providing investors with an efficient means to implement various investment strategies.
 The Shares are eligible for margin accounts and are backed by the assets of the Trust and the Trust does not hold or employ any derivative securities.
 Furthermore, the value of the Trust's holdings are reported on the Trust's website daily. - Minimal Credit Risk.
-The Shares represent an interest in physical Bullion owned by the Trust (other than amounts of gold and silver held in unallocated form which are not sufficient to make up a whole bar, amounts of platinum and palladium held in unallocated form which are not sufficient to make up a whole plate or ingot, or amounts of Bullion which are held temporarily in unallocated form to effect a creation or redemption of Shares).
-Physical Bullion of the Trust in the Custodian's possession is not subject to borrowing arrangements with third parties.
-Other than the Bullion temporarily being held in an unallocated Bullion account with the Custodian, the physical Bullion of the Trust is not subject to counterparty or credit risks.
-See "Risk Factors-Bullion held in the Trust's unallocated Bullion account and any Authorized Participant's unallocated Bullion account will not be segregated from the Custodian's assets...."
-This contrasts with most other financial products that gain exposure to Bullion through the use of derivatives that are subject to counterparty and credit risks.
+The Shares represent an interest in physical silver owned by the Trust (other than an amount held in unallocated form not sufficient to make up a whole bar, or amounts of silver which are held temporarily in unallocated form to effect a creation or redemption of Shares).
+Physical silver of the Trust in the Custodian's possession is not subject to borrowing arrangements with third parties.
+Other than the silver temporarily being held in an unallocated silver account with the Custodian, the physical silver of the Trust is not subject to counterparty or credit risks.
+See "Risk Factors-Silver held in the Trust's unallocated silver account and any Authorized Participant's unallocated silver account is not segregated from the Custodian's assets...."
+This contrasts with most other financial products that gain exposure to silver through the use of derivatives that are subject to counterparty and credit risks.

-The Trust differentiates itself from competing Bullion ETPs in the following ways:
+The Trust differentiates itself from competing Silver ETPs in the following ways: